 Guest seating is on a first-come, first-served basis.
 Tickets are not required and seat-saving is not allowed.
 If graduation ceremonies reach seating capacity, guests will be directed to nearby venues to watch live broadcasts of the ceremonies on television screens.
 Due to fire codes and safety issues, there is no standing room.

 ADA accessible seating is available along the top rows of the lower seating area in the Coliseum.
 These areas are designated as such.
 ADA accessible seating is available at the Murchison Performing Arts Center upon request.
+ASL interpreters are at all commencement ceremonies and guests who need to see the interpreter should sit in Section 120 in the Coliseum.
+Contact firstname.lastname@example.org if you have further questions or need additional accommodations.

 The Coliseum's Clear Bag Policy will be enforced.